What Is The Difference Between Further And Farther?

 “Just under 300 kilometers farther.”

-The phrases are all referring to a specific distance.
-Each one is quantifiable and not simply referring to an advanced point.
+The phrases all refer to a specific distance.
+Each one is quantifiable and does not simply refer to an abstract advanced point.

 how much farther is it?